walterfreeman/phy211/index.md

 ### Current homework

-* <a href="hw/hw8/hw8.pdf">Homework 8</a> is due Friday, April 14.
+* <a href="hw/hw9/hw9.pdf">Homework 9</a> is due Wednesday, April 26.

 * Here is a <a href="hw/hw8/exam3-blank.pdf">blank copy of Exam 3</a> for your homework, or you can pick one up in the Physics Clinic.
 * Here is the <a href="hw/hw8/recitation-exam-guide.pdf">guide to Exam 3</a> you got in recitation.

-* The <a href="second-chances.html">second chance homework assignments</a> (for an extra homework grade and to prepare you for the second chance questions on the day of the final) are due on the last recitation of the semester.
+* The <a href="second-chances.html">second chance homework assignments</a> (for an extra homework grade and to prepare you for the second chance questions on the day of the final) are due on the last recitation of the semester -- Friday, April 28.

 ### Current recitation materials